BAndresen/instructor_assistant/README.md

 'country'
 ```

 For the `date_of_birth` column data can be in either a `datetime` or `string` format.
 If using a string, format date *dd/mm/yyyy*.
-See example "assets/openwater_diver_course_example_import.xlsx" for an example student import file.
+See "assets/openwater_diver_course_example_import.xlsx" for an example student import file.
 <br>
 <div align="center">
 <img src="assets/student_import_example.png">
 </div>

 ### Making a Dive Template
 The purpose of a dive template is to make date-pairs for different skills completed on the same day.
-Each skill with a date has a unique integer code (0 - 26).
+Each skill with a date has a unique integer code (0 - 27).
 For example, Confined Water One's code is 0.
 The user can set other skill boxes to 0 to make a date-pair with Confined Water One.
 After saving and selecting the template on the Main UI the user can press the `Set Template` button and the program will read the date for Confined Water One and match each of the corresponding date-pairs.
 Additionally, users can input Open Water Flexible Dive Completions, choose course options (rdp, erdpml, computer) or toggle any section they want to leave blank.

 <br>
 <div align="center">